-I own an ultrawide monitor I bought it over 6 months ago.
+I own an ultrawide monitor I bought it in September 2018 and still love it today.
 I mainly bought it for productivity and also the allure of more real estate while gaming, and also watching Youtube while playing video games.
 Now if I had it to do over again I would make the same purchase over again I love my monitor, but now that my computer can run more advanced games I have been wondering how do ultrawides perform for first person shooters.

 Now first I do play online shooters but not often I play more single player games but FPS games are one of my favorite and the extra real estate is very nice in those games, but this comes with a cost.
 Here we will get in to whether an ultrawide is worth getting for first person shooter games and if they are worth the cost for competitive play.